abeeralikhan/khan-e-commerce-js/README.md

 # Khan E-Commerce v1
-An E-Commerce App made using vanilla JavaScript, HTML, and CSS.
+An E-Commerce App made using JavaScript, Node JS, and Express JS.